-15% off your first order*.

 Autumn has been here for a few days now, signaling the end of the fine weather.
 This change of season means it's time to forget the sunshine, the long evenings grazing your horse in the warmth and sunshine, and hello to blankets, sweaters and muddy paddocks.

-The horse is a seasonal animal, particularly sensitive to seasonal changes and modifications to its environment.
-It is therefore important to accompany them as best as possible in this seasonal transition and to ensure their well-being.
-Autumn remains a pleasant season for horses.
-The mosquitoes leave and the grass can turn green again with the arrival of the rains.
-This will keep the horses in good condition for the winter.
+Horses are seasonal animals, particularly sensitive to seasonal changes and modifications to their environment.
+It is therefore important to accompany them through this seasonal transition and ensure their well-being.
+Autumn remains a pleasant season for equines.
+The mosquitoes are gone and the grass can turn green with the arrival of the rains.
+This will keep horses in good condition for the winter.

-Seaver gives you its tips and tricks to get through the autumn season and into the winter with peace of mind.
+Seaver gives you its tips and tricks for getting through the autumn season and into winter with peace of mind.

 1. Deworming